Drake & Jennifer Lopez Slammed For ‘Fake’ Romance As They Prep New Duet

 The latest round of fake relationship accusations and backlash comes after Hollywood Life recently claimed that Jennifer and Drake are allegedly in the process of getting ready to drop their duet for the world to hear, claiming that Lopez and her rumored former boyfriend actually recently sent the track back to the studio to have more work put into their impending duet.

-“As far as the track they were working on together is concerned, Lopez and Drake did work in the studio for a song they want to release together,” a source confirmed of JLo’s new collaboration, but claimed it could still be a while until Jennifer Lopez and Drake’s duet hits the airwaves.
+“As far as the track they were working on together is concerned, Lopez and Drake did work in the studio for a song they want to release together,” a source confirmed of JLo’s new collaboration but claimed it could still be a while until Jennifer Lopez and Drake’s duet hits the airwaves.

 “Neither of the perfectionists are super happy with the results so far,” continued the insider of Jennifer and Drake’s duet.
 “They are sending the song back to their producers to rework the lyrics and beat.
 Both [Jennifer] and Drake love their fans and when they drop a track together, they want it to be a smash.”